My mother loved to make layered salads during the spring…

-My mother always made layered salad during the spring.
-She served it in one of her pretty clear glass serving dishes, and it frequently accompanied our Easter ham.
-I’ve seen many variations over the years — red bell pepper, mushrooms, and even cold brown rice — but the salad is always “frosted” with a layer of mayonnaise and normally features a base of iceberg lettuce.
+Despite many variations over the years — red bell pepper, mushrooms, cold brown rice — each salad is always “frosted” with mayonnaise and normally features a base of iceberg lettuce.

 Individual Layered Salads